Table Of Contents

 Source: NAIC

-Model Laws & Accreditation
+Model Laws and Accreditation

 The National Association of Insurance Commissioners serves to provide standardization and consistency within the insurance industry, while accounting for the differences among the states’ legislatures and regulations.